 The Rt Hon the Lord Bingham of Cornhill (1933-2010) was a British barrister and judge (pictured).
 He served as Master of the Rolls, Lord Chief Justice and as Senior Lord of Appeal.
 He had been described as ‘one of the world's most acute legal minds’.
 In 2011 his book The Rule of Law won the Orwell Prize for political writing.

 Competition rules, eligibility and further guidance on how to submit entries is available online.
 A certificate of own work must be submitted with all entries.

-The prizes for the winner and runners-up will be awarded on Tuesday 17th April 2018 at Church House, Westminster London.
-These have kindly been donated by Lord Bingham’s former chambers.
-Fountain Court Chambers are a long established and substantial set of commercial barristers, based in the Temple, London and have a distinguished record of being involved in cases making new law.
+The prizes for the winner and runners-up have kindly been donated by Lord Bingham’s former chambers, Fountain Court Chambers.
+Fountain Court are a long established set of commercial barristers, based in the Temple, London and have a distinguished record of being involved in cases making new law.
 As well as an award winning chambers, Fountain Court offers a very attractive Training and Pupillage Award to the best and brightest candidates regardless of their background.